-Blue-Chip Ratio teams becoming even bigger CFB title favorites
+College Football Playoff could be all Blue-Chip Ratio teams

 So what are the chances that one of the 13 BCR teams wins it all?

-Even better than in the preseason, actually.
+Much better than they were in the preseason.
+A near certainty, in fact.

 The key here has been early losses suffered by the biggest potential usurpers.

 There were five teams in the top 15 of the AP preseason poll who were not part of the BCR list.
-Four have already lost.
-The other is Stanford.

-- Wisconsin lost at home to BYU, a result which could keep it out of the College Football Playoff should it run the table given the Badgers’ schedule in some scenarios, though it is far from fatal.
+All five have already lost twice.

+- Wisconsin lost at home to BYU and was blown out by Michigan.

 - Washington lost a “neutral” site against Auburn in Atlanta.
-This loss won’t keep the Huskies out of the playoff, but it does diminish the margin of error significantly.
+That loss now looks worse than it did at the time because Auburn has collapsed.
+The Huskies also blew a game at Oregon.

-- Miami lost to LSU in blowout fashion, though the game was closer than the margin reflected.
+- Miami lost to LSU in blowout fashion, and dropped a game over the weekend to Virginia.

-- Michigan State lost to Arizona State, which now looks less respectable, given the Sun Devils’ loss to San Diego State.
+- Michigan State lost to Arizona State and Northwestern.

+- Stanford lost to Notre Dame and Utah by a combined 40 points.

+The five best non-BCR candidates from the preseason are already done, barring some unimaginable collapse.

-A few BCR teams are already done, though ...
+A few BCR teams are already done as well ...

 - USC has two losses and is now done.